BenArmstrong81/Ben-Armstrongs-Regex-Tutorial/Develop/Ben_Armstrongs_Regex_Tutorial.md

 ## Summary

 In this tutorial I will cover off on the following eleven main Regular Expressions (Regex) components; Anchors, Quantifiers, OR Operators, Character Classes, Flags, Grouping and Capturing, Bracket Expressions, Greedy and Lazy Matching, Boundaries, Back-references, and Look-ahead and Look-behind.
+I will also break down a live example of how to use Regex to match an Email Address.

 An example code for each will be provided along with a brief summary of how/what each is used for.
 The aim is to provide you with a solid foundation so that you gain an understanding of the most commonly used regex components and how to use them effectively in your own projects.
 I hope you enjoy reading as much as I did creating this for you!